iktakahiro/slackpy/README.rst

 | error()   | ERROR (40)     | danger (red)           |
 +-----------+----------------+------------------------+

-LogLevel based on logging standard library (https://docs.python.org/3.4/library/logging.html#levels)
+The definition of the log level is based on the standard library.
+(https://docs.python.org/3.4/library/logging.html#levels)

 Command line